derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/10/2022 16:32:06 : 3 Database Admins walked into a NoSQL bar.
+20/10/2022 16:31:26 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you mean 911 is only for emergencies?
-I've got a merge conflict.
+What does 'Emacs' stand for?
+'Exclusively used by middle aged computer scientists.'
 <!-- replace-with-joke ends -->